makersacademy/airport_challenge/user_stories_feature_test.md

   airport.takeoff(plane) == plane
   airport.hangar == [] # true

           As an air traffic controller
           To ensure safety
           I want to prevent takeoff when weather is stormy

             when weather = stormy
             plane.takeoff # error

           As an air traffic controller
           To ensure safety
           I want to prevent landing when weather is stormy

             when weather = stormy
             airport.land(plane) # error

 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full

-  when airport.full?
-  airport.land(plane) # error
+  load './lib/plane.rb'
+  airport = Airport.new
+  airport.land(Plane.new)
+  airport.land(Plane.new) # RuntimeError (Airport full)

 As the system designer
 So that the software can be used for many different airports